catalyst-cooperative/pudl/docs/dev/settings_files.rst

 is run.
 Once this file is in the settings directory, users can copy it and modify it as appropriate for their own use.

 This settings file allows users to determine the scope of the integrated by PUDL.
 Most datasets can be used to generate stand-alone data packages.
-If you only want to use FERC Form 1, you can remove the other data package specifications, or alter their parameters such that none of their data is processed (e.g. by setting the list of years to be an empty list).
+If you only want to use FERC Form 1, you can remove the other data package specifications or alter their parameters such that none of their data is processed (e.g. by setting the list of years to be an empty list).
 The settings are verified early on in the ETL process so if you got something wrong, you should get an assertion error quickly.